miso-lims/walkthroughs/_includes/ont_runs_add_pools.md

 1. On the Edit Run page, scroll down to the _Flow Cells_ section.
 1. Select the only flow cell (Number 1).
 1. Click _Assign Pool_ from the toolbar.
-1. Search for the pool you previously created.
-Try _Outstanding Orders (Matched Chemistry)_.
+1. Choose _Outstanding Orders (Matched Chemistry)_ to see the Pools which have orders matching the run parameters.
-1. Click the pool from the list.
+1. Click the pool that you created in exercise 4.2.

 Now check on the Order.